| Richard

 He lived with him for a few months, robbed him,

+and immediately returned to England.
 Haynes later returned to Oldland sporting a wife

 who he claimed was the daughter of a German nobleman.